The Developer SDKs have functions related to authentication that can expedite the process. You can likely skip this step if you are using the SDKs.

 Developer Notes

 If you made it this far, you should have an access_token that you can use to access some DIMO API endpoints.
-For protected API endpoints such as Telemetry API, a 2nd permissions JWT described in Token Exchange API is required.
+For protected API endpoints such as Telemetry API, a Vehicle JWT described in Token Exchange API is required.

 To use the access_token you received, please follow the Bearer Authentication Scheme to format your HTTP request headers.
 A typical format would look like { "Authorization": "Bearer <access_token>"}